VOL. IV - APPENDIX G

 - Elizabeth Charlotte Lewis.
 Born 18 March 1885.
 Baptised 19 April 1885 at Hooe.

 In 1901 they were still at the "Old Workhouse".
+Thomas, aged 41 was a bricklayer.
 Only daughter Lily, now aged 17 is listed.
+The Old Workhouses are pictured below.

 Sarah Ann L Lewis died in 1905, aged just 45 years old.